Sarah0215/Project4_Group9/README.md

 ## Conclusion
 The project successfully meets the requirement of achieving at least 75% classification accuracy and utilizes data retrieved via Spark.
 The model provides valuable insights into wildfire containment times, which can aid in better preparedness and resource allocation.
 Future improvements can further enhance the model's accuracy and reliability, making it an even more powerful tool for wildfire management.

+## Ethical Considerations
+We strive for fairness by using representative data and evaluating the model to detect and mitigate biases.
+Transparency is maintained by making predictions interpretable and providing thorough documentation of the model development process.
+We ensure that the model runs efficiently to minimize resource usage, promoting sustainability.
+These measures ensure that the model remains accurate and responsible.

 ## Instruction
 1. Run the application: python app.py